The day you stop being curious is the day your career dies

 This hour a week has proven invaluable as we look for ways to help our fund companies get better at what they do.

 The other thing I try to do is replace statements with questions.
 Whenever you catch yourself making a statement, particularly one pronouncing judgment or an opinion of a product, try to reframe it as a question instead.

 - Rather than saying “I’d never use this”, ask yourself “Who would use this?”

 - Instead of saying “There’s no way this gets as many users as X”, ask yourself “How many people would love this?”

 - Instead of saying “This will never work”, ask yourself “How could they make this work?”

 - Instead of saying “This seems stupid”, ask yourself “Is there an opportunity here I’m not thinking of?”

 It’s natural to use your own life as the litmus test for determining what you think of a product.
 But you have a limited point of view, and without stepping outside of yourself you short circuit your opportunities for learning.

 Try hard to cultivate a bigger antenna.
 Try new things.
 Explore new ideas.
 Dig into them and really kick the tires.
-And ignore the question of whether you’d use the product yourself, instead asking why other people would.
+And ignore the question whether you’d use the product yourself, instead asking why other people would.